 Furnace Making Banging Noise

-It’s not a good sign when your furnace is making a banging sound.
-It may mean a couple of things.
+It’s not a great thing when your furnace is making a banging sound.
+It might mean a few things.

-Your ductwork can also produce banging sounds when your furnace starts, since the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace turns on, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise